 Monitoring a mixed fleet of lifts in the business park

-Our customer is an owner of a large business, research, and development park in Singapore.
+The system is implemented at one-north, a large business, research, and development park in Singapore.
+Master-planned and master-developed by JTC, one-north serves as a fertile ground for research, innovation, and test-bedding.
 The park houses buildings dedicated to various purposes, including science, technology, and engineering research facilities, offices, lifestyle options, and educational institutions.
 It is home to a vibrant community of corporate innovators and start-ups.
 The park operates a large fleet of lifts and was looking to digitize the process of lift monitoring.

 The challenge of operating a diverse fleet of lifts

 Ensuring smooth and safe functioning of lifts is not an easy task.
 Having a mixed fleet comprising 117 lifts of five different brands spread across 11 buildings in a business park makes this task even more challenging.

 Every morning, facility management staff had to make rounds to check if lifts were in good working order for the day.
 Given the long walking distances, it could take up to 20 minutes per lift.